ait-aecid/aminer-dashboard/README.md

 The AMiner dashboard and its consisting visualizations and indices can be imported via ansible or by importing the **.ndjson** file found in **roles/kibana/dashboards/** directly to Kibana.
 The import functionality is located at **Management > Saved Objects**.

 The AMiner dashboard can then be accessed in the *Dashboard* section of Kibana.
 Its visualizations can be edited separately in the *Visualize* section.

+Within a dashboard, it is possible to apply different time ranges to different visualizations by clicking in the so-called meatballs menu and selecting **Customize time range**.